timothyhahn/jeeveshikedthepct/src/routes/chapters/09-chapter-9.md

 ]} />

 While I offered to go and do the group's laundry, I contacted Little Hamster.
-She had decided to quit the trail back in Idyllwild, but decided to rejoin for parts of it.
+She had decided to quit the trail back in Idyllwild, but later rejoined for parts of it.
 Her leg injuries, however, eventually took her out.
-She was still hanging out around the trail, however, working and providing help whenever she could.
+Despite that, she was still hanging out around the trail, working and providing help whenever she could.

-Washington has almost no towns to resupply at, so I needed to resupply.
+Washington has almost no towns to resupply at, so I needed to send resupply boxes in advance.
 The closest major city was Bend, Oregon, which has always been a favorite of mine.
 We coordinated a car rental and house rental in Bend, and she drove down to pick my new group up.